geoserver/geoserver.github.io/_posts/2025-04-03-geoserver-2-27-0-released.md

 ## OGC API FeaturesService Extension

 The OGC API Features module has officially graduated from community status to become a supported GeoServer extension.
-This implementation of the modern, web-friendly OGC API Features standard provides a RESTful API alternative to traditional WFS services.
+This implementation of the modern, web-friendly [OGC API - Features](https://ogcapi.ogc.org/features/) standard provides a RESTful API alternative to traditional WFS services.

 Key capabilities include:

 - Feature collection discovery and access
 - Spatial and attribute filtering using CQL2
 - Multiple output formats (GeoJSON, HTML, etc.)
 - Service-level operations across multiple collections

 This graduation is the result of a collaborative code sprint with developers from Camptocamp, GeoSolutions, and GeoCat joining forces.
 As part of this effort, the module now passes OGC CITE compliance tests, ensuring proper interoperability with other OGC-compliant systems.

 Special thanks to the French "**Commissariat général au développement durable du Ministère chargé de l'Ecologie**" for sponsoring this work as part of the [Collectif Interopérabilité et mise en Commun de Composants Logiciels pour les plateformes de données (CICCLO)](https://www.afigeo.asso.fr/communication-cicclo-presentation-plus-detaillee-du-projet-et-communique-de-presse/) project.

-For more information, see the [GSIP-230](https://github.com/geoserver/geoserver/wiki/GSIP-230) OGC API Features Extension proposal, and the [extension user docs](https://docs.geoserver.org/latest/en/user/services/features/index.html).
+For more information, see the [GSIP-230](https://github.com/geoserver/geoserver/wiki/GSIP-230) OGC API Features Extension proposal, and the [extension user docs](https://docs.geoserver.org/2.27.x/en/user/services/features/index.html).

 ## OGC CITE Compliance

 A significant effort has been made in this release to ensure GeoServer passes the OGC CITE compliance tests across all supported services.
 This work improves the quality and interoperability of GeoServer with other OGC-compliant systems.

 * [GEOS-11729](https://osgeo-org.atlassian.net/browse/GEOS-11729) Pass WCS 1.0 certification OGC CITE tests
 * [GEOS-11730](https://osgeo-org.atlassian.net/browse/GEOS-11730) Pass WCS 1.1 certification OGC CITE tests